Parosmia the term used for an abnormality or distortion of smell.

 The Altered Eating Network led by Dr Duika Burges-Watson has lots of good advice on what and how to eat with parosmia.

-Low mood and depression is very common in people with altered smell.
+Low mood and depression are very common in people with altered smell.
 Prof Barry Smith explored this aspect in a recent webinar.

 Doctors agree that connecting with others going through the same experience can really help.
 The AbScent Network has been set up so we can learn from and support each other.